 We bought tire cables like these.
 Other than putting them on once to make sure we knew what we were doing, we have not needed these chains.
 The tires and four-wheel drive on the truck have been enough to get through the snow and ice we have encountered on our various trips.
 That said, we would not travel without them.

-Don’t Book Your Hotel Stays Too Far in Advance
+Don’t Book Your Hotel Stays Too Far in Advance on a Winter Road Trip

-Yes, it is good to make sure you have a room for New Year’s, but otherwise be mindful of the fact your plans can change and change quickly depending on the weather.
+Yes, it is good to make sure you have a room for New Year’s, but, otherwise, be mindful of the fact your plans can change and change quickly depending on the weather.

 Even with great gear and four-wheel drive, it doesn’t mean roads or attractions will be open, even in the South.
 One of the biggest snowstorms we have encountered on the road hit last winter while we were in Williamsburg, VA.
 Several inches fell overnight and shut the entirety of the coasts of Virginia, North Carolina and South Carolina.